lanre-OG/Static-Analysis-Lab/README.md

 __Abstraction__: High level extraction or broader definition/property of a subject.For example an abstraction of the above checker description will be:

                 ABS-SC1: Loop condition without defined counter

-__Addition__: Elaborating description, expanding functionality and properties to enable mapping.
+__Addition__: Elaborating description, expanding functionality and properties to enable mapping.An addition operation on the checker description will be:

+                ADD-SC1: Unchecked tainted value used as loop counter

-__Deletion__: Removing functionalities, keywords and layers of details to enable mapping and referencing.
+__Deletion__: Removing functionalities, keywords and layers of details to enable mapping and referencing.A deletion operation will be:

+                DEL-SC1: In-accurate conversion of floating point variable